tenmax/poppy/README.md

 1. DataFrame.from(Class\<T> clazz, java.util.Iterable... iterables)
 2. DataFrame.from(io.tenmax.DataSource dataSource)

-The first one uses JavaBean convention to define the table schema.
+The first one uses [JavaBean Conventions](https://en.wikipedia.org/wiki/JavaBeans) to define the table schema.
 This is the simplest way to create a dataframe

 ```
 List<Student> students = ...;